yw-fang/tool_library/README.md

 ## About this repo.

 Computational tools.
-Written by fortran 95, linux shell, perl, and python 3.
+Written by fortran 95, linux shell, perl, julia and python.